-Where: The average number of vaccine preventable diseases was about 12 cases per 10,000 residents.
-The cities of Farmington, Fruit Heights, and West Point saw approximately double the number of cases in 2006.
+Where: The average rate of vaccine preventable diseases was about ten cases per 10,000 residents.
+The cities of North Salt Lake and West Bountiful experienced a rate more than double the average in 2007.
+This higher rate is primarily the result of outbreaks of Chickenpox identified in thier communities.

 When: Vaccine Preventable Diseases occur more frequently during the winter months.
-However, vaccine preventable diseases follow the school year.
+However, vaccine preventable diseases tend to follow the school year.
+The large number of cases in March is due to an outbreak of Chickenpox in an elementary school.